-Not Passing Not Passing Not Passing Average Above Average Superior 0 POINTS 1 POINTS 2 POINTS 3 POINTS 4 POINTS 5 POINTS Missing Inadequate Weak research Adequate research Solid research and Excellent critical Research research and/or and/or and documentation documentation research and Project shows no documentation Over-reliance on documentation Inadequate number but needs improvement A number of relevant scholarly sources documentation Critically selected and evidence of research: citation of sources missing. few sources; spotty documentation of facts in text; pattern of citation errors. or quality of sources; many facts not referenced; several errors in citation format.
-Good choice of sources but could be improved with some additions or better selection; did not always cite sources; too many citation revealing solid research; sources appropriately referenced in paper; only a few minor citation errors relevant scholarly sources demonstrating extensive, in-depth research; sources skillfully incorporated into paper at all necessary points; all citations follow standard bibliographic I errors. format
+Not Passing Not Passing Not Passing Average Above Average Superior 0 POINTS 1 POINTS 2 POINTS 3 POINTS 4 POINTS 5 POINTS Missing Research Inadequate research and/or Weak research and/or Adequate research and documentation Solid research and documentation Excellent critical research and Project shows no evidence of research: citation of sources missing. documentation Over-reliance on few sources; spotty documentation of facts in text; pattern of citation errors. documentation Inadequate number or quality of sources; many facts not referenced; several errors in citation format. but needs improvement Good choice of sources but could be improved with some additions or better selection; did not always cite sources; too many citation errors.
+A number of relevant scholarly sources revealing solid research; sources appropriately referenced in paper; only a few minor citation errors documentation Critically selected and relevant scholarly sources demonstrating extensive, in-depth research; sources skillfully incorporated into paper at all necessary points; all citations follow standard bibliographic format